michaeluno/amazon-auto-links/template/category/readme.txt

 == Change log ==

+= 1.1.0 =
+- Made the overall font-size medium.
+- Fixed extra bottom-margins of categories and features.
+- Fixed issues of vertical alignment of prices, the prime mark, rating stars.

 = 1.0.8 =
 - Made the pricing disclaimer element font-size smallest.
 - Fixed an issue that customer the rating element was text-wrapped in some themes.